I’m walking/biking 8,000 miles.

 Just found the site will be following I believe there is within us the desire to know. but the tools that we use prevent us from learning traditional methods of learning about self life and God do not provide real insight into the human experience One size does not fit all will foll

-Hi Drew, I’m from South Brazilmy hometown is Porto Alegre,I saw that I plan to stop in Recife but if you would like to extend your trip tithe south, you are more welcome to stay at my house.
+Hi Dr, I’m from South Brazilmy hometown is Porto Alegre,I saw that I plan to stop in Recife but if you would like to extend your trip tithe south, you are more welcome to stay at my house.
 You inspired me to go out there and meet the world, after I finish college I might do something that would help me to understand myself better and help others!
 I am open for ideas!
 What’s your location as 8/24/12??
 Be safe!

 Bom dia Kellen!
 I’m glad you found me here.
 As of 8/24 I am on a family farm outside Melrose, Wisconsin, USA.